TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 ## Configure WordPress For Tugboat

-A standard Wordpress configuration has a `wp-config.php` file at its root.
+A standard WordPress configuration has a `wp-config.php` file at its root.
 Best practice is to not commit this file to your repo as it contains sensitive information.
 If this file does exist, Tugboat will overwrite it with its own from the default config, so here's what we recommend:

-1. Copy `wp-config-sample.php` from Wordpress Core to `.tugboat/wp-config.tugboat.php`.
+1. Copy `wp-config-sample.php` from WordPress Core to `.tugboat/wp-config.tugboat.php`.
 1. Copy any custom, non-sensitive config from your current `wp-config.php` file into your `.tugboat/wp-config.tugboat.php` file.
 1. Replace the database credentials with these: